Breastfeeding Vs Formula FeedingNeoLacta Lifesciences

 - Amino acids and enzymes

-The dangers of Infant Formula
+The dangers of Infant Formula:

 - Lack of maternal infection – fighting antibodies.

-- Higher risk of developing neocrotizing enterocolitis
+- Higher risk of developing feed intolerance and necrotizing enterocolitis

 - Infant formula takes longer time to digest than breast milk